 No matter what kind of job you do, you can be injured at work.
-Even someone in an office setting can suffer a slip-and-fall accident that leads to significant medical expenses.
+Even someone in an office setting can suffer an accident at work that leads to significant medical expenses.
 State and federal regulations protect employees, but you may need a work injury lawyer to guide you through the process of obtaining the financial compensation you need to cover your medical bills and other costs.

 Can I Get Compensated If I Am Hurt on the Job?